 Layoffs also occur when a company needs to eliminate some positions due to over-staffing, outsourcing, or a modification to the roles.
-A company may want to eliminate redundant tasks in order to make its operations more efficient.
+A company may want to eliminate redundant positions in order to make its operations more efficient.
 If one factors in aspects like new management and a shift in the company’s direction where jobs are redefined, then it’s easy to see that laying off workers is closely related to cost-cutting.

 4. Merger or buyout

 If a business is bought out or decides to merge with another, the change might lead to a change in the company’s leadership and corporate direction.
-If there’s new management, the chances are that they’ll come up with new goals and plans, and it can lead to layoffs.
+If there’s new management, the chances are that they’ll come up with new goals and plans, and this can lead to layoffs.
 In such an instance, the new management will look at every employee’s position, performance, and length of time spent with the company so as to decide who they will lay off.

 Alternatives to Layoffs

 Laying off employees is stressful not just to those affected but also the HR department.
-In fact, it also affects a company’s image as outsiders are likely to think that the company is struggling to stay alive.
+In fact, it also affects a company’s image, as outsiders are likely to think that the company is struggling to stay alive.
 So, are there any alternatives to laying off workers?
 Yes, there are!

 1. Encourage voluntary retirement

 Adopting such a strategy benefits the company money in two ways.
-One, it helps the company owner accomplish his goal of workforce reduction and two, it saves him money since those who retire voluntarily are often workers who earn the most in the company.
+One, it helps the company owner accomplish his goal of workforce reduction, and two, it saves him money since those who retire voluntarily are often workers who earn the most in the company.